qdread/glmm-workshop-dec2022/index.md

 - **Where:** Raleigh, NC ([NCSU Plant Sciences Building, Room 3158, 840 Oval Drive](#directions-to-workshop-location)).
 The workshop will also be livestreamed and recorded.
 - **Instructor:** Quentin Read, ARS southeast area statistician

-> **NOTE**: This is a work in progress!
-All information on this site is subject to change.
-This site will eventually contain all the course materials.
-Please check back soon.
-Last updated 2022-12-01.

 [COURSE SCHEDULE](#course-schedule){: .biglink }
 Schedule, including links to lesson content (below on this page).